jvdieten/angular-jest-component-it/README.md

 9. **Don't write unnecessary expectations**
 Remember, unit tests are a design specification of how a certain behaviour should work, not a list of observations of everything the code happens to do.
 10. **Don't test to deep!**
-i.e if you test presentation components in your container components you should be aware the components are generic and probably used in more container components.
-You should cover this in integration tests.
+i.e if your test presentation(dumb) components in your container(smart) components you should be aware the components are generic and probably used in more container components.
+I always prefer shallow tests for presentation components.
 </details>

 <br>